Latin Two / Expansion

 Important dates

-Sunday, September 29, 2024 — Scholarship applications due
+March 1, 2026 — Scholarship applications due

-Sun, December 15, 2024 — Applications close, last day to apply
+March 22, 2026 — Applications close, last day to apply

-Wed, January 15, 2025 — Latin Two begins, first day of class
+April 1, 2026 — Latin Two begins, first day of class

 Who is this course for?

-The level of Latin Two is best described as “working toward intermediate” or “intermediate”.
-Most students are working their way from “advanced beginner”, to “intermediate” by the end of the course.
-A few will be touching “advanced” if they came in with a strong skill set.
 If you are unsure whether you’re ready for Latin Two, we suggest taking a look at the Latin One page.
 If all the content of that course feels very familiar to you, then start at Latin Two.
 See also → Do I need to take Latin One before taking Latin Two?

 Lastly, while we understand not everyone who attends Latin Two wants to become a professional type designer, it is taught from that perspective.
 Students attending can expect a rigorous (but compassionate) level of instruction from type designers working in the industry.
 If you’ve ever been curious about type design at a professional level, this course is for you!